 How to comply with the GDPR

 In order to comply with the GDPR, the anonymization process must be irreversible.
-This means that identifying the data subject must be an impossible procedure for anyone to carry out, even for the company that provided the service.
+This means that identifying the data subject must be impossible for anyone to carry out, even for the company that provided the service.

 Now, you may say that this seems like a simple requirement.
 However, according to the GDPR, achieving anonymization entails setting up secure procedures so that the resulting data are impossible to associate with another source of information, as it may identify the data subject.

 How to be certain whether a person can be identified or not?
 The GDPR states that, in order to carry out an efficient anonymization process, the risk of re-identification by deduction or other techniques must be assessed.

 If the anonymization process has not been carried out efficiently and there is a possibility of re-identification, then we are dealing with a pseudonymization process.

 Pseudonymization is the procedure for processing personal data in which identifiers are replaced with pseudonyms, and the linkage between the information and the data subject is safeguarded.

 This results in the processed pseudonymized information and the additional binding information.